Economic consequences of the Russo-Ukrainian war (2022–present): Commodities

 In April 2022, the World Bank said that the conflict led to cost-push inflation as it caused the world to experience the largest commodity shock in 50 years, pointing out that the price hikes caused severe damage to the economy and consumers.
 According to their report, energy prices would increase at least 50 percent in 2022 and an increase in food prices was the largest since 2008.
 The report also said the inflation would continue till the end of 2024.

 On 26 April, Gazprom announced that gas supplies to Poland and Bulgaria would halt.

 In April 2022, Russia supplied 45% of EU's gas imports, earning $900 million a day.
 In the first two months after Russia invaded Ukraine, Russia earned $66.5 billion from fossil fuel exports, and the EU accounted for 71% of that trade.
 The European Commission and International Energy Agency presented joint plans to reduce reliance on Russian energy, reduce Russian gas imports by two thirds within a year, and completely by 2030.

 Russian commodities traders relocated from Switzerland to Dubai.

 In May 2022, the European Commission proposed and approved a partial ban on oil imports from Russia, part of the economic response to the Russian invasion of Ukraine.
 On 18 May 2022, the European Union published plans to end its reliance on Russian oil, natural gas and coal by 2027.
 In June 2022, the United States government agreed to allow Italian company Eni and Spanish company Repsol to import oil from Venezuela to Europe to replace oil imports from Russia.
 France negotiated with the United Arab Emirates to replace some Russian oil imports.

 In June 2022, the European Union, Egypt and Israel signed a natural gas agreement becoming part of a trilateral deal.
 The memorandum of understanding was announced by European commission president Ursula von der Leyen.
 However, the deal faced a few roadblocks like Green's Mounir Satouri, the European parliament's lead MEP on Egypt threw light on EU's relations with the latter in a letter written to von der Leyen, highlighting its dismal human rights record.

 As part of the sanctions imposed on Russia, on 2 September 2022, the finance ministers of the G7 group agreed to cap the price of Russian oil and petroleum products in an effort intended to reduce Russia's ability to finance its war on Ukraine.

 In Q1 2023 Russian exports of Gas to the EU had fallen to 5.9Bcm, roughly the same as gas exports to China, this combined with a fall in gas prices, is depriving Russia of export revenue.

-Impact on markets and economies
+Effects on markets and economies

-The 2022 attacks and the subsequent economic sanctions had a severe impact on the Russian and Ukrainian economies, and decreased supply to some worldwide markets.
+The 2022 attacks and the subsequent economic sanctions had severe effects on the Russian and Ukrainian economies, and decreased supply to some worldwide markets.